 25 T: To the best of my ability, I’ll use it to try to understand you. [comment]

 26 P: Yeah.
 To get back to that-that one problem.
 It seems like we talk about everything else and I’m wondering if everything else has got to do with that problem, you know.
 It does and it doesn’t ’cause most of my life is, you know–I enjoy being a housewife, I love my kids and I like all that.
-The only part is that one part when I get very nervous, scared, upset to go somewhere-
+The only part is that one part when I get very, uh very nervous, upset to go somewhere-

 27 T: Mmm hmm.